millejoh/emacs-ipython-notebook/doc/source/index.rst

 2. Hit ``M-x ein:notebooklist-open`` to open notebook list.
 This will open :ref:`notebook list <notebook-list-commands>` buffer.

-3. In the notebook list buffer, you can open notebooks by hitting ``[Open]`` buttons.
-See :ref:`notebook <notebook-commands>` section for what you can do in the notebook buffer.
+3. In the notebook list buffer, you can open notebooks by selecting the ``[Open]`` buttons.
+See the :ref:`notebook <notebook-commands>` section for operations and commands available in the notebook buffer.

 .. _`IPython notebook server`:
    http://ipython.org/ipython-doc/stable/interactive/htmlnotebook.html